voloko/uki/docs/introduction.markdown

     uki('DataTable')[0].data(newMessages);   // replace the messages in
                                              // the table

 Properties are chainable.
-Change the label and then make the button large:
+Change the label to make the button large:

     uki('Button').label('New label').large(true);